farling42/fvtt-inline-linktext/README.md

 When first enabled, the default settings for the world's game system will be loaded.
 The game systems with specific default settings are: cyphersystem, pf1, pf2e, dnd5e

-If the field is left blank, then the default value will be reinstated (this is useful when migrating from Foundry V9 to V10)
+If the field is left blank, then the default value will be reinstated (this is useful when migrating from Foundry V9 to V10).

+It is also possible to switch between the default method of marking inline code (light green background) and no highlighting.

 ## Support Your System